-By default, S3 doesn't set any Cache-Control headers, so you will have to do this file-by-file using the S3Explorer, or in an automated fashion by using a cloud library like boto.
-For example, the following Blackpawn blog post on "Setting cache Metadata on Files in S3 (http://blackpawn.com/blog/setting-cache-metadata-on-files-in-s3/)" does a good job of describing how to set Cache-Control headers on all your JPG and PNG documents in all your buckets.
-In their example, they set data cache control headers in order to cache data for 10 days.
+By default, S3 doesn't have a facility for setting Cache-Control headers across multiple objects, so you will have to do this file-by-file using the S3Explorer, or in an automated fashion by using a cloud library like boto.
 Remember that you can combine long cache time with instant purges to enhance your performance.

-★ TIP: While it's difficult to get S3 to set [Surrogate-Control], you can set [x-amz-meta-surrogate-control] (/guides/purging/how-can-i-add-surrogatekey-headers-when-my-backend-is-s3) instead on origin and Fastly will honor that.
+★ TIP: While it's difficult to get S3 to set Surrogate-Control, you can set x-amz-meta-surrogate-control (/guides/purging/setting-surrogate-key-headers-for-amazon-s3-origins) instead on origin and Fastly will honor that.

 '''

-trom boto.s3.connection import 53Connection
+from boto.s3.connection import S3Connection

 connection = S3Connection('aws access key', 'aws secret key')

 buckets = connection.get all buckets()

 for bucket in buckets:

 for key in bucket.list():

 print('%s' % key)

 if key.name.endswith('.jpg'):

 contentType = 'image/jpeg'

 elif key.name.endswith('.png'):

 contentType = 'image/png'

 else:

 continue

 key.metadata.update({

 'Content-Type': contentType,

 'Cache-Control': 'max-age=864000'

 })

 key.copy(

 key.bucket.name,

 key.name,

 key.metadata,

 preserve_acl=True

 )

 '''

-■ IMPORTANT: The above example provides an S3 configuration option for customers with small- to medium-sized buckets.
+MPORTANT: The above example provides an S3 configuration option for customers with small- to medium-sized buckets.
 However, it iterates over every object in those buckets.
 If you have millions of objects this may not be the right approach.
-For millions of objects, we would recommend using Vcl-extensions/guide-to-vcl (VCL).
+For millions of objects, we would recommend using Varnish Configuration Language (/guides/vcl/guide-to-vcl) (VCL).
 Please contact us (mailto:support@fastly.com) for assistance.

-Custom Headers in Programming Languages and Frameworks PHP
+Custom Headers in Programming Languages and Frameworks